tomgp/bookmarks/README.md

-# My directory of internet sites
+#   directory of internet sites